Robert Channon

 Robert Derek Channon (born 15 June 1944) is a British engineer known for inventing an insulin pump for diabetics, and miniaturized helicopters for the UK military.
 A diabetic himself, Channon developed the three ounce insulin pump to replace his own regular insulin injections.
 The National Medical Research Foundation awarded Channon £26,000 to develop the pump.
 In 1980, the National Medical Research Foundation awarded Guy's Hospital £40,000 to test Channon's pump in people with diabetes.
 The trial, under the supervision of Harry Keen, tested whether using the pump reduced the development of blindness in 30 people with diabetes.

+In July 2024 Channon was awarded an honorary Doctor of Engineering degree, by UWE Bristol, in recognition of his contribution to the management of type 1 diabetes.

 The insulin infusion pump and related inventions

 In 1978 Channon was referred to Professor Harry Keen, a diabetes specialist at Guy's Hospital, who took him on as a patient.
-During a consultation Professor Keen suggested that Channon might benefit from a portable continuous infusion syringe pump developed at Guy’s.
+During a consultation Professor Keen suggested that Channon might benefit from a portable continuous infusion syringe pump developed at Guy's.
 Channon quickly realised that the paperback-book sized device could be dramatically improved.
 Impressed by Channon's ideas and initial prototypes, Professor Keen and his colleague Dr Pickup wrote to the City of Bath Technical School, where Channon was at the time a lecturer, requesting he be seconded to Guy's hospital to work on the clinical evaluation of his prototype.